Geographic Distribution and Habitat

 The gestation period for the species is about 150 days, and twin births are the norm—greater than 80 percent of all births (same with marmosets).
 Saddleback tamarins weigh a mere 1.4 oz (39.9 mg) when they are born.
 Most births occur during the wet season, from September to March, when food sources are plentiful.
 Although babies begin eating solid foods at about one month old, they are not considered fully weaned from their mothers until 3 or 4 months of age.
 By age two, they are considered to be independent.

-Monogamous societies have been reported in the species, as has the rare polygynous society.
-Overall, however, saddleback tamaris are cooperatively polyandrous.
+Monogamous societies, in which mating is for life, have been reported in the species, as have the rare polygynous society, in which one male mates with multiple females.
+Overall, however, saddleback tamaris are cooperatively polyandrous, with females mating with multiple males.

 These monkeys are routinely killed, however.
 Locals hunt them for their flesh, known as “bushmeat.”
 (Although, being such small monkeys, they are less of a meal than more heavily hunted larger monkeys.)
 Babies are kidnapped (after killing the mothers) and sold into the illicit wildlife pet trade.
 But because these activities have not (yet) resulted in a significant population decline, the species’s overall population is considered stable.
 And while habitat loss may not be a paramount, immediate threat against this species—only because of the monkeys’ large population numbers—deforestation throughout their Amazon Basin home is a dire reality.